 Other Topics of Interest

 The other very significant, role, of course, is that he or she is the next in line for the presidency should the president be unable to serve.
-That possibility is front-and-center of American attention after Trump narrowly avoided an assassination attempt over the weekend at a rally in Pennsylvania.
+That possibility is front and center of American attention after Trump narrowly avoided an assassination attempt over the weekend at a rally in Pennsylvania.

 Advertisement

-Rather than reach out to a potential candidate from a swing state, or to a woman or minority to build numbers on those margins, the selection of Vance, a white male from a safely red state, can be seen as a way for Trump to firm up his conservative base, instead.
+Rather than reach out to a potential candidate from a swing state, or to a woman or minority to build numbers on those margins, the selection of Vance, a white male from a safely red state, can be seen as a way for Trump to firm up his right-wing base, instead.

-After President Volodymyr Zelensky said on Monday that Russia should be invited to the next peace summit, US President Joe Biden’s administration responded that it sounded like a good idea in theory, but cast doubt that the Kremlin is even ready to negotiate.
+After President Volodymyr Zelensky said on Monday that Russia should be invited to the next peace summit, US President Joe Biden’s administration responded that it sounded like a good idea, in theory, but cast doubt that the Kremlin is even ready to negotiate.

 Zelensky returned from the NATO summit over the weekend with a brief stop in Ireland and brought home a message of peace.